Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Translation into Georgian

-• Specific powers for real estate purchase
+• Specific authority to purchase real estate

-• Precise definition of each participant’s share
+• Clear definition of each party’s share

-• Possibility of physical division of share
+• Possibility of physical division of shares

 • Presumption of equal shares

-• Consent required for alienation
+• Spousal consent required for disposal

-• Special rules in case of divorce
+• Specific rules in case of divorce

-Purchase of Off-Plan / Under-Construction Property Additional documents:
+Purchase of Off-Plan Property

-• Share participation agreement
+• Equity construction participation agreement

 • Construction permit